vatpac-technology/sops/docs/separation-standards/classd.md

 With each CEP calculated and the conflict area determined, controllers must ensure another separation standard is in place before the aircraft enter the conflict area.

 ### Definite Passing
-Aircraft on reciprocal tracks (or converging/diverging tracks at least 90 degrees apart) are laterally separated when there is at least 10nm between them.
+Aircraft on reciprocal tracks (or converging/diverging tracks at least 90° apart) are laterally separated when there is at least 10nm between them.
 The distance may be measured with reference to a DME or waypoint.

 ## Departures
 ### 2 min
+Two departing aircraft may be departed with 2 min spacing and be considered separated provided the conditions below are met.

 | Conditions | |
 | ------------- | ------------------ |
 | a) The aircraft are climbing to vertically separated levels;<br>b) Both aircraft report reaching the cruising level;<br>c) If the following aircraft is climbing to a lower level than the preceding aircraft, and reaches that level first, apply another form of separation immediately; and<br>d) climb and cruising IAS of the following aircraft is at least **10 kt slower** and not more than **90%** of the climb and cruising IAS or Mach number of the leading aircraft. | <figure markdown>